csindle/waypointsZA/README.md

 Waypoints for glider pilots flying in the Cape, South Africa.

-*A note on naming: though pilots usually talk of* turnpoints, *this project uses the more general term* waypoints *to explicitly include Starting Points, Finishing Points, Reporting Points, Airfields, etc. and the actual Turn Points.
+A note on naming:
+*Although pilots usually talk of* "turnpoints", *this project uses the more general term* "waypoints" *to explicitly include Starting Points, Finishing Points, Reporting Points, Airfields, etc. and the actual Turn Points.
 This is defined in Sporting Code for Gliding (SC3).*

 ### Goals